Disney's latest hero, 'Captain America,' sets box office record

 Fourth for the weekend, with sales of $7.7 million, was the independently released Christian drama "God's Not Dead," which continued its impressive run despite being panned by critics.

 "The Grand Budapest Hotel" rounded out the top five, taking in $6.3 million.
-Starring Ralph Fiennes as a scheming concierge and directed by Wes Anderson, the film started slowly, playing in only four theatres on March 7 and has grown steadily.
-It is currently playing in 1,263 theatres.
+Starring Ralph Fiennes as a scheming concierge and directed by Wes Anderson, the film started slowly, playing in only four theaters on March 7 and has grown steadily.
+It is currently playing in 1,263 theaters.

 Disney distributed "Captain America: The Winter Soldier."
 "Noah" was released by Paramount Pictures, a unit of Viacom.